Second Skin

 She’d barely been able to open Zoom and Outlook when she suddenly had to hurl.
 She bolted to the bathroom and left in the toilet the remnants of today’s lunch, which was the turkey sandwich and peanuts she’d eaten on the plane.
 This isn’t the first time she’d experienced this, but the bile came up faster than expected.
 No warning.
 No stomach clench.
 Just a sudden command from her body, like it had decided on its own that the food didn’t belong.

 This was it, the last straw.
-The headache hadn’t gone away.
+The headache hadn’t gone away for days.
 Without hesitation, she grabbed her phone and dialed Doctor Celia Myles.
 The woman had been her primary care physician for the past five years.
 But what had Dr. Myles told her the last time she’d gotten a checkup?
 She couldn’t remember.
-But her hair stood on end randomly.
+But her hair stood on end anyway.

 Is she even my physician?
 It was a strange, intrusive thought.
 In the middle of waiting for the other party to answer, Becca hung up.